MisfitIdeas/wag-the-blog/README.md

 # WAG-the-Blog

-Ansible playbooks for setting up a LEMP stack for WordPress.
-This is heavily influenced by the wonderful Trellis by Roots.
-The main differences are WAG will use Percona instead of MariaDB; WAG adds the [Percona Toolkit](https://www.percona.com/software/mysql-tools/percona-toolkit) for MySQL; WAG uses UFW instead of ferm; and WAG emphasizes monitoring tools like dstat and htop a bit more than Trellis does.
-Trellis is much more fully featured than WAG at the moment.
-WAG is intentionally sparse in several places so that users who are new to managing their Website with Ansible can jump in and start adding to the project started.
-For the most part, WAG tries to be simple and avoid lower-level configuration.
-One exception to this is the use of tersmitten's [Ansible Percona Server](https://github.com/Oefenweb/ansible-percona-server) and [Ansible Percona Toolkit](https://github.com/Oefenweb/ansible-percona-toolkit).
-Termitten extended prior works on deploying Percona MySQL via Ansible in a very comprehensive and usable way and there is simply no reason to avoid reinventing that wheel when their work can be incorporated with a simple install from Ansible Galaxy.
+WAG is an Ansible playbook for setting up a LEMP stack for WordPress.
+It is heavily influenced by the wonderful [Trellis](https://github.com/roots/trellis) by [Roots](https://roots.io), but is intentionally incomplete in some respects and tries to paint enough of the canvas that WordPress developers who are new to Ansible can see where it is going, while also leaving enough of the details missing that users will have to get their hands dirty with Ansible.

+Out of the box for production purposes, Trellis is certainly a better bet.
+WAG is not intended to be used for anything production out of the box.
+The goal of WAG is to showcase enough of Ansible that WordPress developers can get an idea of what they can do with it...without actually doing all of it.
+We all learn by doing and WAG wants users to fork it and play with it and make it work for them

+Unlike Trellis, WAG uses [Percona MySQL](https://www.percona.com) instead of MariaDB.
+WAG also adds the [Percona Toolkit](https://www.percona.com/software/mysql-tools/percona-toolkit) for MySQL.
+WAG uses UFW instead of ferm.
+And WAG places a bit more emphasis on monitoring tools like dstat and htop.
+As a WordPress developer, you might stumple into an Ansible framework like Trellis that makes a lot of really good decisions.
+You might not agree with all of them, though, or maybe your needs are just a little bit different.
+If you haven't used Ansible before, modfiying something like Trellis for your needs might be a bit daunting.
+Hopefully, WAG will be easy for new Ansible users to start working with and gain exposure.
+But if it isn't, or if you see any way that it could be made better, please feel free to submit a PR or open an issue.

-## What's included
+## What's included in WAG

 WAG-the-Blog will configure any Ubuntu 14.04 server with the following: